FAQ: Does a Physical Address Improve Your SEO and EAT?

 Still, it's only really essential to local businesses that rely on people visiting their address.
 If you don't have a business NAP (for example, if you run your business out of a home office or if your registered business address is a P.O.
 Box or the equivalent), it won't benefit you to post it.

-PO Box Not Allowed
+Po Box Not Allowed

 If it's your home address, it might even be a liability.
 Your home may show up with your business name on Google Maps and Google Local and you could get some visitors from people who found you online.
 Posting a P.O. box might have the opposite effect, as Google has been cracking down on these for a long time on Google My Business listings.